stingus/crawler/README.md

 *Don't alter or change in any way the `version` table!
 Doing so will render the schema migration system useless!*

 ## Tests
 You can run the tests using `vendor/bin/phpunit` command.
-More tests are on the way (unit and functional).

 #Happy crawling!